learning-zone/javascript-basics/README.md

 ## Q. ***What is Function binding?***

-Function binding ( **bind** ) is a method on the prototype of all functions in JavaScript.
+Function binding ( `.bind()` ) is a method on the prototype of all functions in JavaScript.
 It allows to create a new function from an existing function, change the new function\'s `this` context, and provide any arguments you want the new function to be called with.
 The arguments provided to `bind` will precede any arguments that are passed to the new function when it is called.

 **Example:**